5 PR Measurement Best Practices

 When analyzing your media coverage, it is no longer enough to simply report on the tonality of articles.

-You need to WHAT brand drivers these articles are positive or negative about.
+You need to know WHAT brand drivers these articles are positive or negative about.
 Below is an example of how an article can be analyzed for both its reputational context and tone.

 Understanding not just volume of mentions, but the quality of mentions will help you understand how you are progressing toward achieving your business goals.